When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 An anonymous email address or an alias can help you shield your identity on the Internet.
 Anonymous emails cannot be traced or tied to you.
 Furthermore, quality anonymous email services encrypt the emails, which means no one can view their content, even if they get intercepted during delivery

 ProtonMail is a popular secure email service that uses end-to-end and open-source encryptions like AES, OpenPGP, and RSA.
-You can also choose from many other options like Mailfence, Tutanota, and CounterMail.
+You can also choose from many other options, such as Mailfence, Tutanota, and CounterMail.

 If you are not using an anonymous email service, another good option is to use an alias online, which is essentially an assumed name.
-However, the use of an alias is situational and may not be desirable in professional settings.
+However, using an alias is situational and may not be desirable in professional settings.

 Using a Burner Phone to Register for Services

-We highly recommend using a burner phone when you are registering for non-essential services on the Internet, especially the ones that are suspected of logging and/or sharing user data.
+We highly recommend using a burner phone when registering for non-essential services on the Internet, especially those suspected of logging and/or sharing user data.
 This helps secure your privacy because the burner number is not related to your identity in any way

 It is not recommended to use a burner phone for essential services that require your phone number as an added security measure because you may lose access to your accounts permanently.
 This includes services like iCloud, Google, and other similar accounts.